The following courses are offered in cooperation with the National Payroll Institute.

 Learning Objectives:

-- Recognize taxable benefits
+• Recognize common taxable benefits and allowances

 Course Outline